 We are concerned that the current New Zealand environment supports youth to drink to excess and does not support individuals to limit their alcohol intake.
-The Cancer Society looks forward to legislative changes that demonstrate strong Government stewardship and protection of the rights of New Zealanders, especially children and young people.
+The Cancer Society considers legislative changes must demonstrate strong Government stewardship and protection of the rights of New Zealanders, especially children and young people.